tedhchen/ESS-ClimateGovernance/assignments.md

 1. TOC
 {:toc}

-## Class Participation
-There are two components to participation points worth a total of 25 points.

-- In weeks 2, 7, 8, and 10, you will receive points for participating in the Wednesday discussion labs (i.e. submitting discussion questions before the session or speaking during the session).
-Each session is worth 5 points for a total of 20.
-- For the policy memo project (see below), you will be given an effort score by your group members.
-This is worth up to 5 points.
-Only effort matters to grading, and the instructors will review all peer scores.

-## Reading Questions
+## Reading questions
-Short reading questions will be assigned for weeks 2, 3, and 5-12.
+Short reading questions will be assigned for weeks 2-13.
 These will be basic questions (i.e. if you do the readings you will know the answers).
-Each week's questions will be assigned on Thursday the week prior and are due before 8am on Monday.
-Each week's questions will be worth 1.5 points for a total of 15 points.
+Each week's questions will be assigned on Thursday the week prior and are due before 10am on Monday.

-## Mapping Mason Project
-As a class, we will create an online map of how and where Mason students, faculty, and staff interact with their environment.
-This includes both the things that we can see (e.g. recycling and waste) and aspects that can be less visibly apparent (e.g. air and water pollution).

-Either by yourself or with a partner, you will identify a place on Mason's Fairfax campus where people have a direct or indirect interaction with their environment.
-The interaction can either be positive or negative.
-In a short summary, you will identify the social reasons the interaction occurs and the human and environmental consequences.

-Your map entries are due before 8am on Feb 13.
-During one class in week 4, you will walk your classmates to the location where the interaction occurs and present your findings.
+Each week's questions will be worth 2 points for a total of 24 points.

+## Discussion questions
+In weeks 2, 4, 6, 8, 10, and 13, we will have discussion sessions during the Wednesday class slot.
+In these discussion sessions, we will critically review social scientific research on the week's climate governance topic.
+Questions to facilitate these discussions will be assigned during class on Monday of the same week.

+Discussion for each session is worth 4 points for a total of 24 points.

+## In-class exercises and write-ups
+In weeks 3, 5, 7, and 12, we will have in-class exercises during the Wednesday class slot.
+In these sessions, we will, both independently and in groups, apply lecture and reading materials to produce knowledge that can be used in some part of the climate policy process.
+Following each in-class exercise, you will have a short writing task designed to distill what you learned.
+Your write-ups are due before 10am on the Wednesday following the in-class exercise.

+Each exercise and write-up is worth 6 points for a total of 24 points.
+Detailed breakdowns are available in the grading rubric for each exercise.

+## Final research-based project
+The capstone project for this course will be a written assignment emphasizing student production of research in one of three formats described below.
+You will complete the project in teams of 2-4 students.
+To practice scientific communication, you will present your projects in week 14 of the class.

-This project is worth 15 points.
+This project, including both written and presentation portions, is worth 33 points.
 A detailed breakdown is available in the grading rubric.

-## Systems Modeling Report
-When considering human-environment interactions, we will emphasize the importance of doing so through a _systems_ lens, a concept we will focus on during weeks 5-7.
-To further familiarize you with this concept, you will analyze a complex policy outcome provided by the instructors using a combination of a short written report and a [LOOPY](https://ncase.me/loopy/){:target="_blank"} model.

-We will have a discussion lab about your results on Wednesday Mar 8.
-The report and model are due before 8am on Mar 8.

-This project is worth 20 points.
-A detailed breakdown is available in the grading rubric.

-## Policy Memo Project
+### Research design
+An implementable research design on a research question (academic or otherwise) chosen in consultation with the instructor.

+### Policy memo
-The capstone project for this course is a policy memo on an environmental issue broadly defined to be related to this course.
-The topic will be decided in consulation with the instructors.
+A policy memo on an climate governance issue chosen in consulation with the instructor.

-You will complete the project in teams of 5-6 students through a combination of individual and group tasks that are due during weeks 12-14.
-To satisfy the Mason Impact and CECiL components of this course, you will present your policy recommendations to a relevant external audience during week 14.

-This project is worth 25 points.
-A detailed breakdown is available in the grading rubric.
+### Scientific literature review
+A review of the scientific literature on some climate politics or governance research topic chosen in consultation with the instructor.